Experience the creations and techniques of Mr. Cho, one of the leading figures in Sichuan cuisine in Japan

 We visited Ginza Koju about 7 years ago and it was one of our first kaiseki experiences in Japan.
 Though quite a long time ago, we still remember the food experience.
 The focus on exceptional high quality ingredients is key in kaiseki meals.
 Chef Okuda masterfully highlights natural flavors in produce that you would otherwise find simple.

-Michelin 3-star award, a well-established Kyoto restaurant with 450 years of history
+Famous gourmet guide 3-star award, a well-established Kyoto restaurant with 450 years of history

 Hyotei’s history is long and could track back about 400 years ago.
 As a signature of Hyotei, “Hyotei Tamago (Egg)” and “Asagayu (Rice Gruel for Breakfast)” are loved by visitors from all over the world.
 Not too much and never too less, the hospitality, the dishes and the preparations are filled with love towards four seasons.
-Beyond the reputation of Michelin 3-star, Hyotei is the representation of traditional restaurant of Kyoto, even of Japan.
+Beyond the reputation of Famous gourmet guide 3-star, Hyotei is the representation of traditional restaurant of Kyoto, even of Japan.

 3* Hyotei opened as a teahouse over 400 years ago and is one of Kyoto's oldest kaiseki restaurants.